 The questions in this section are optional.
 Any info you provide below will not be used as criteria for our program selection process.
 We are collecting this information for future improvements only.

-How did you hear about the 2018 Global Summit? (maximum 120 characters)
+How did you hear about the 2020 Global Summit?

 In what ways are you involved in Creative Commons or the open movement?
 Check all that apply.